Gaëtan Wittebolle.

 CriterionSlash commandSub-agent

-TriggerYou type /frontClaude dispatches it on its own
+TriggerYou type /frontClaude dispatches automatically

 Location.claude/commands/~/.claude/agents/